 Gregorio 1 episode The Gods, 1989

 By the way...is this Mrs. and Mr. Lyman in the back?
-George was also on this set again, see foto's of G. Lyman.
+Georgia was also on this set, see foto's of G. Lyman.

 Mad Maurice in 1 episode Headhunters, 1989

-Below looking for a safe way out chateau la Caze, A ressurected version of Dantes (Dominique Hulin) in on their track!
+Looking for a safe way out La Caze castle.
+A ressurected version of Dantes (Dominique Hulin) in on their track.

 1 episode, 1988, Crossbow (TV Series)